Medable, Every Cure Partner on Drug Repurposing for Rare Diseases

 Share article via email

-This illustration shows a handshake between two people.
+This illustration shows a close-up view of a handshake between two people.

 Medable, a technology platform for clinical trials, has partnered with the nonprofit Every Cure to speed the discovery of treatments for rare diseases — such as aromatic l-amino acid decarboxylase (AADC) deficiency — with the help of drug repurposing.